artivis/artivis.github.io/content/post/2020/my-website.md

 In your `GitHub` account, we will create a repository to host your website.
 To do so hit the tiny cross `(+)` in the top-right of `GitHub` and select `new repository`.
-For `GitHub` to be able to figure out that this particular repository is your personal website we need to give it a specific name in the form : **<your-github-user-name>.github.io**.
+For `GitHub` to be able to figure out that this particular repository is your personal website we need to give it a specific name in the form : **\<your-github-user-name>.github.io**.

-We will now prepare to push our website to this repository.
+We will now prepare to push the website to this repository.

 First we will add the `GitHub` repository we just created as our remote,
 ```bash